The New Couple by Alison James: Book Review

 My Rating:

-Let’s start off with a synopsis, shall we?
-When Richard and Stephanie Hamlin win a house worth $3 million pounds in a lottery they think the answers to their troubles have been answered.
+When Richard and Stephanie Hamlin win a house worth 3 million pounds in a lottery they think the answers to their troubles have been answered.
 A house isn’t something that you win every day especially not one worth as much as this one.
 The new couple happily moves into #12 in Sycamore Gardens, the neighbors are stopping by to introduce themselves, trying to help where they can.
-Jane is eager to help the new neighbors get going and settled in when she starts to notice little things that don’t make sense, no cot for the baby but they bring other furniture over, leaving what is supposed to be your baby with complete strangers for hours …suspicious.
+Jane is eager to help the new neighbors settle in, but soon she notices little things that don’t add up—no cot for the baby, yet they bring other furniture over; leaving what should be their baby with strangers for hours… suspicious.
 What is the new couple hiding?

 The New Couple is Suspicious: